Phineapple18/GhostSpectator_NWPluginAPI/README.md

 ## Permissions
 - gs.firearm - allows a Ghost to give themselves a firearm
 - gs.items - allows a Ghost to drop or throw items
+- gs.listen.dead - allows a Ghost to hear Spectators
+- gs.listen.ghost - allows a Ghost to hear other Ghosts, if they are not in proximity
+- gs.listen.scp - allows a Ghost to hear SCPs
 - gs.noclip - allows a Ghost to have noclip enabled
 - gs.spawn.others - allows a player to (de)spawn any player to and from Ghost
 - gs.spawn.self - allows a player to (de)spawn themselves to and from Ghost